 Working with Amal Carburetor

 The throttle valve remains closed at starting of the engine.
-The engine draws the mixture of air-fuel through the pilot outlet.
+The engine draws the mixture of air fuel through the pilot outlet.

 The more the throttle valve opened, the less will be the depression on the pilot outlet.

-But a higher depression will be created on the by-pass and now the mixture flows from this by-pass as well as the pilot outlet to compensate for accelerating period.
+But a higher depression will be created on the by-pass and now the mixture flows from this by-pass as well as the pilot outlet to compensate for the accelerating period.

-By this way, the air-fuel mixture is supplied to the engine cylinder of a motorcycle at various operating conditions.
+In this way, the air-fuel mixture is supplied to the engine cylinder of a motorcycle at various operating conditions.